Fablelie/ticket-booking-backend/README.md

 # 🎟️ High-Frequency Ticket Booking System (Microservices)
+# Right now, I only have the project structure and tech stack ready.
+The rest is waiting until I learn more about Kafka

 A high-frequency concert ticket booking platform simulation built with Go.
 This project is specifically designed to handle extreme traffic spikes (High Concurrency) while ensuring ultra-low latency (Performance), elastic scalability (Scalability), and flawless data consistency during stock deduction (Data Integrity / ACID Transactions).